Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Discussion

 The presented mass loss scenario may also have important implications for the formation of low-mass X-ray binaries with BH companions, potentially helping to resolve one of the long-standing challenges in their evolutionary formation.
 In traditional CE channels, the BH progenitor’s envelope is typically too tightly bound to allow successful envelope ejection, preventing the survival of the observed binary systems \citep{Kalogera1999, Podsiadlowski2003, Wiktorowicz2014, Wang2016}.
 In the presented evolution, the donor can expand significantly during (Fig. \ref{Fig: Mass_evolution_1} and Fig. \ref{Fig: Mass_evolution_2}).
 For systems with initially wider orbital periods than studied here, progenitors of Gaia BH binaries, further orbital expansion during mass loss can lead to the development of a deep convective envelope in the donor.
 This may trigger a delayed CE phase.
 However, at this stage, the donor might have already lost a significant fraction of its envelope during the preceding mass loss phase.
 Consequently, the ejection of the remaining envelope could be facilitated.

-If such a mass-loss mechanism operates, it would likely also influence the formation and predicted mass distributions of binary compact object mergers detected via gravitational waves, particularly those formed through isolated binary evolution involving mass-transfer interactions \citep{Belczynski2020, Bavera2021, Olejak2021a, vanSon2022, Picco2024, Klencki2025}.
+If such a mass-loss mechanism operates, it could also influence the formation and predicted mass distributions of binary compact object mergers detected via gravitational waves, particularly those formed through isolated binary evolution involving mass-transfer interactions \citep{Belczynski2020, Bavera2021, Olejak2021a, vanSon2022, Picco2024, Olejak2024, Klencki2025}.
 A notable example of a potential gravitational-wave progenitor is the ultraluminous X-ray source P13 in NGC 7793 \citep{Bachetti2014, Motch2014, Furst2016}.
 This ULX binary consists of a massive late-B supergiant donor ($\sim 18$--$23\,M_\odot$) and a neutron star accretor ($\sim 1.4\,M_\odot$), exhibiting super-Eddington accretion.
 Despite the extreme mass ratio of $M_{\rm don}/M_{\rm acc} \approx 20$, the system appears to sustain stable mass transfer, implying reduced angular momentum loss, consistent with the scenario we propose for our Gaia BH progenitor systems with similar mass ratios.
+As discussed in Section~\ref{sec: mechanism}, our scenario may also be supported by observations of bipolar outflows surrounding some LBVs.

 The next planned step is to develop and implement physical models within binary population synthesis frameworks to assess their broader impact on different populations.
 Incorporating this effect into rapid population synthesis properly is, however, challenging as it likely affects primarily a specific subset of systems—for example, those in particular mass, mass-ratio, orbital periods or metallicity regimes—depending on the underlying, still-speculative physical mechanism (or synergy of different factors).
 Future work should include high-resolution hydrodynamical simulations, more realistic modeling of the mass-loss stream that accounts, e.g., for self-accretion \citep{Hendriks2023}, combined with additional observational constraints from diverse binary populations, to test the plausibility and efficiency of the proposed mass-loss geometry.
 Upcoming Gaia data releases, in combination with complementary surveys, will be crucial for testing these models and further constraining the physical processes that govern binary evolution in the Galaxy and beyond.